Bayern seal 10th straight Bundesliga title

 Lewandowski has been instrumental in hitting 33 goals, having found the net 41 times last season - a Bundesliga record.

+"It's huge to be part of the team that wins a tenth title in a row," said Lewandowski, 33.
+"The mood at home hasn't been good for the past two weeks, so this title will help us recover on track."

-His future remains uncertain with his contract set to expire in 2023, and Dortmund could also be set for significant change in their forward line, with Erling Haaland closing in on a move to Manchester City.
+Lewandowski's future remains uncertain with his contract set to expire in 2023, and Dortmund could also be set for significant change in their forward line, with Erling Haaland closing in on a move to Manchester City.

 The 21-year-old has hit 18 league goals in 21 Bundesliga matches this season and his potential departure could prove key in Dortmund's hopes of reducing the gap to their rivals next season.